approov/shipfast-api-protection/README.md

 already included.

-We could also verify the signing authority of the APK to ensure the app is not repacked and resigned by someone else.
+We could also verify the signing authority of the APK to ensure the app is not repacked and resigned by someone else (I'm looking at you, ShipRaider pirates!).

 As pointed out in the third attack, it is possible for an attacker to debug the running app if they modify the original APK or use an